-- Naming service conflict-A naming service was selected during the configuration of the management server. - No network route-For network environments with a production and an administration network, the two network backbones must be routed so that the clustered nodes can jumpstart from the management server.
-If this is the case, you need to temporarily provide two Ethernet cables and connect the eri0 network interfaces on both clustered nodes to the supplied ethernet hub in the Clustered Platform.
-Once the installation and setup is complete, remove the temporary connections from the ethernet hub and the nodes, and reconnect the cables from the clustered nodes eri0 to the production network.
+- Naming service conflict-A naming service was selected during the configuration of the management server. - No network route-For network environments with a production and an administration network, the two network backbones must be routed so that the cluster nodes can jump start from the management server.
+If this is the case, you need to temporarily provide two Ethernet cables and connect the eri0 network interfaces on both cluster nodes to the supplied ethernet hub in the Clustered

+Platform.
+Once the installation and setup is complete, remove the temporary connections from the ethernet hub and the nodes, and reconnect the cables from the cluster nodes eri0 to the production network.